Nagasaki45/backchannels/README.md

 ## Compiling externals

 The Pd externals are already complied and checked into the repo.
-If you want to recompile them:
+If you want to recompile them.

+First:

+    git submodule init
+    git submodule update

 ### Linux